 Siete Altares, Lívingston

 This is sort of a smaller, lesser known version of Semuc Champey, hidden deeper in the forest.
-It’s to be found a few kilometres up from Livingstón, on the east coast, which I’ll mention later on in this bucketlist.
+It’s to be found a few kilometres up from Livingstón, on the east coast, which I’ll mention later on in this backpacking in Guatemala bucketlist.
 You’ll walk up through several smaller pools before reaching the deepest, into which you can jump from the top of the waterfall.